No Small Feat: Dancing in a "Petite" Ballet Company Comes With Unique Benefits

 Northwest Arkansas Ballet Theatre’s James Vessell and Lilly Hill in Karen Castleman’s Late Summer Cycle.
 Stephanie Saclolo of Wilde and Wilder Photography, Courtesy Northwest Arkansas Ballet Theatre

 Close working relationships are truly at the core of smaller troupes.
-James Vessell, a dancer with the 12-member Northwest Arkansas Ballet Theatre in Bentonville, Arkansas, now in its second season as a professional company, notes how important it is to be yourself in such an environment.
+James Vessell, a dancer with the 12-member Northwest Arkansas Ballet Theatre in Bentonville, Arkansas, notes how important it is to be yourself in such an environment.
 “You’re with these people all the time,” he says.
 “They’re your family.”

 Elise Mosbacher, now in her 12th season with Missouri Contemporary Ballet in Columbia, Missouri, echoes this sentiment.
 “It’s not to say that we all get along 24/7,” she says of her seven fellow dancers at MCB.
 “That’s not how families work, but we know how to work and interact with every other dancer.
 It’s very cohesive and that all comes out in how we perform together as a group.”

 Artistic directors can also be more personally invested in every company member.
 At MCB, director Karen Mareck Grundy entrusts each of her dancers to delve into her distinctive style.
 The company’s rep is based heavily on Grundy’s own choreography, which Mosbacher describes as “ballet with a twist,” influenced by Grundy’s background as a classically trained dancer and Las Vegas showgirl.
 Each company member has a significant responsibility to carry out the artistic vision, and as a result the artistic staff and dancers build extremely close, trusting relationships.